 Note that NDAA 2016, and corresponding DPAP memo, and PGI (DFARs) guidance put an emphasis on relying on prior written Commercial Item Determinations.
 NDAA 2018 says that a contract for items acquired using FAR 12 commercial item procedures shall serve as a Commercial Item Determination.
 We suspect that DoD will use this guidance for FAR 12 acquisitions going forward, but may not consider FAR 12 acquisitions that occured prior to NDAA 2018.
 In other words, if you’re currently trying to make a commercial item argument based on an acquisition that occurred before December 12, 2017, you may still have a battle to fight.

 Section 849 requires the Secretary of Defense to comprehensively review the procurement statutes and regulations applicable to commercial item acquisitions not required by statute, but have nevertheless been applied through the DFARS based on a determination that it is in the government’s interest .
 The Secretary of Defense is required to review each provision and provide an exemption, by December 12, 2018, from the statute or regulation for commercial item acquisitions unless he or she “determines there is a specific reason not to provide the exemption.”
 This provision provides a strong signal to the DoD that Congress wants a reduction in the number of provisions applicable to commercial item acquisitions.

 Perhaps the most important aspect of all these changes is the requirement for DoD to promulgate new regulations implementing the changes.
 The DAR Council must propose new rules, publish them in the Federal Register, solicit public feedback, and institute the final rule.
 Follow all of the DFARS cases here.
 Register here for Federal Register notifications.

-If you have questions about the ICP and your federal contract, please feel welcome to reach out to Robert@LeftBrainPro.comor call (614) 556-4415.
+If you have questions about these changes and your federal contract, please contact Robert@LeftBrainPro.com or call (614) 556-4415.